jean-merelis/angular-components/projects/merelis/angular/README.md

 ### How It Works

-1. **User Types**: When the user types in the select input, the component emits the text via `viewChange` observable.
+1. **User Types**: When the user types in the select input, the component invokes SelectDataSource.applyFilter.

 2. **DataSource Reacts**: Your custom data source receives the text and performs a search operation.